 The simplest option is to use an IVR (press one for this, two for that) that will enable customers to enter their score typically on a scale of 1 to 9.

-Or, you can use Post-Call Survey software that can use a combination of touch-tone (customers using the keypad) as well as recording actual responses.
+Or, you can use specialist Post-Call Survey software that can use a combination of touch-tone (customers using the keypad) as well as recording actual responses.

-The verbatim responses can be listed to at a later stage or you can use speech analytics software to ‘mine’ millions of calls to identify key items of feedback ie. how many times a customer said “I want to cancel”.
+The verbatim responses can be listened to at a later stage or you can use speech analytics software to ‘mine’ millions of calls to identify key items of feedback ie. how many times a customer said “I want to cancel”.

 For the post-call software solutions, sometimes it’s just an additional module you can add to your existing call centre technology platform or your agents simply transfer the caller to the automated system.